Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 There are several safe options for removing dust from a computer’s innards, including the tried and true method of wielding a can of compressed air.

-In the past I have always preferred using a “data vac” since cans of compressed air are so expensive, but I’m happy to announce that I’ve found something I like a lot better.
+In the past I always hated using cans of compressed air because they are so expensive, and now I’m happy to announce that I’ve found something I like a lot better.

-I recently received a Metro ED500P DataVac Electric Blower Duster for review and I found that I like it even better than the trusty data vac.
+I received a Metro ED500P DataVac Electric Blower Duster for review and I found that I like it even better than the trusty data vac.

-As its name implies, the Metro ED500P is blower, not a vaccum.
+As its name implies, the Metro ED500P is blower, not a vacuum.
 It works much like a regular can of compressed air except it never runs out of air while its plugged in and being used.